a16z-infra/ai-getting-started/README.md

 There are a few markdown files under `/blogs` directory as examples so you can do Q&A on them.
 To generate embeddings and store them in the vector database for future queries, you can run the following command:

 #### If using Pinecone

+1. Set all requird Pinecone environment variables in `.env.local` file.
+1. Remove Supabase environment variables from `.env.local` file.
-Run the following command to generate embeddings and store them in Pinecone:
+1. Run the following command to generate embeddings and store them in Pinecone:

 ```bash
 npm run generate-embeddings-pinecone
 ```
 #### If using Supabase pgvector

+1. Set all required Supabase environment variables in `.env.local` file.
+1. Remove Pinecone environment variables from `.env.local` file.
-In `QAModel.tsx`, replace `/api/qa-pinecone` with `/api/qa-pg-vector`.
-Then run the following command to generate embeddings and store them in Supabase pgvector:
+1. Run the following command to generate embeddings and store them in Supabase pgvector:

 ```bash
 npm run generate-embeddings-supabase
 ```

 ### 5. Run app locally